 "There will be times when standing alone feels too hard, too scary, and we'll doubt our ability to make our way through the uncertainty.
 Someone, somewhere, will say, 'Don't do it.
 You don't have what it takes to survive the wilderness.'
 This is when you reach deep into your wild heart and remind yourself, 'I am the wilderness.'"

 We are the wilderness, and we will choose the wild way.

 Mother Earth, we got yo' back!
 We love this planet and we love our customers, so we make sure that we do things to make the best drinks with the littlest environmental impact.
 If you are interested in being a part of our Composting Pick-Up Program, then send us an email!

 A few additional notes: We make our own syrups because a lot of the syrups used in coffee shops have processed sugars or fake ingredients.
 Plus making anything from scratch just tastes better.
 We are picky about what milk we use.
 We use grass-fed, non-homogenized milk.
-Homogenization is a process that isn't necessary in the dairy industry and actually takes away some of the creamy deliciousness that milk naturally has.
-Even companies like Shatto Milk homogenize their milk.
+Homogenization is a process that isn't necessary in the dairy industry and actually takes away some of the creamy deliciousness that milk naturally has..
 So we found a dairy that takes care of their cows, doesn't homogenize, and feeds their cows as much natural grass as possible.
-We use sustainably sourced coffee and partner with local roasters so we are contributing to small family businesses (just like ours) in the KCMO area and around the world at coffee farms.
+We use sustainably sourced coffee and partner with local roasters so we are contributing to small family businesses (just like ours) and around the world at coffee farms.
 We recycle, because the Mother Nature gives us so much, we'd like to give back to her the things we take.
-We will begin composting with a local garden this Spring because coffee grounds are great for growing leafy greens like spinach and tomatoes.
+We compost with our friends at Compost Collective KC because coffee grounds are great for growing leafy greens, spinach and tomatoes.
 And ultimately, we do all these things because it also enhances the quality of our finished cup of coffee, this world, and our lives.